abdullah-erturk/HardwareInfo/README.md

 - **Graphics Card Information**: Includes the graphics card brand, RAM capacity, and driver version.
 - **Network Adapter and IP Address Information**: Shows network card information, local IP addresses, DNS and DHCP Server information and WAN IP address.
 - **Disk Information**: Displays disk types (HDD, SSD, or USB) and their capacity information.

-### Powershell version:
-The contents of a .bat file are actually PowerShell code, but with special code added that allows the PowerShell code to be run from CMD.
-That's why it has the .bat extension.

-You can use any file with the .vbs or .bat extension.

 ### Contributing:
 If you would like to contribute to this project, you can send a pull request or provide feedback through the issues section.